Breastmilk meets all the nutritional requirements for your pēpi's healthy growth and development for the first 6 months of life.

 Making the decision to breastfeed

-How you feel about breastfeeding will be affected by a wide range of experiences from your own childhood, to parents, friends and workmates.
-How you feel about your body and the quality of your relationships with your family, friends and partner will also be important.
+How you feel about breastfeeding will be affected by a wide range of experiences from your own childhood as well as that of your parents, whānau, friends and workmates.
+How you feel about your body and the quality of your relationships with your family/whānau, friends and partner will also be important.

 Starting to breastfeed